djD-REK/medium-articles/README.md

 # Technical Articles on JavaScript written by Dr. Derek Austin
 ## Use these "Friend Links" to read all of my articles for free
-### Medium has a paywall model, which means non-members can only view a certain number of articles.
+### Medium has a paywall model, which means non-members can only view a few articles.
-#### Using these links, you can access any of my technical articles for free.
+### Using these links, you can access any of my technical articles for free.
 1. [What Is Lifting State Up in JavaScript?](https://medium.com/better-programming/what-is-lifting-state-up-in-javascript-74fb12c6dd71?source=friends_link&sk=cec64ce34b07e3287d4998d435d0c42b)
 (Curated by Medium in "JavaScript" and "Programming") by Dr. Derek Austin in Better Programming